rdococ/tinytalk/readme.md

 ## Semantics

 All values are objects.
 An object consists of a set of methods with zero or more parameters.
 Sending a message to an object runs the method with that name, or throws an error if there is no such method.
+Objects with decoration expressions will forward messages to decorated objects.